AJ Styles

-Allen Neal Jones (born June 2, 1977), better known by his ring name AJ Styles (also stylized as A.J.
+Allen Neal Jones (born June 2, 1977), better known by his ring name AJ Styles (or A.J.
 Styles), is an American professional wrestler.
-He is currently signed to WWE, where he performs on the Raw brand and is the leader of The O.C. stable; he is currently inactive due to injury.
-Styles is widely regarded as one of the greatest professional wrestlers in history.
+He is signed to WWE, where he performs on the Raw brand.
+He is one-half of the current World Tag Team Champions with Dragon Lee in their first reign as a team and Styles' second individual reign.

 Jones debuted in 1998 and competed for various independent promotions before gaining initial mainstream exposure in World Championship Wrestling (WCW) in 2001.
-He gained prominence after signing with Total Nonstop Action Wrestling (TNA, now Impact Wrestling), having been described as "the cornerstone of the company since [its] inception"; he won the TNA World Heavyweight Championship twice, the NWA World Heavyweight Championship three times, and was the inaugural titleholder of the X Division Championship, which he won six times.
+He gained prominence after signing with Total Nonstop Action Wrestling (TNA) having been described as "the cornerstone of the company since its inception"; he won the TNA World Heavyweight Championship twice, the NWA World Heavyweight Championship three times, and was the inaugural titleholder of the X Division Championship, which he won six times.
 He is also the first TNA Triple Crown and Grand Slam champion.
 Jones simultaneously appeared in Ring of Honor (ROH) from 2002 to 2006, where he became the inaugural ROH Pure Champion.
+Jones has also wrestled extensively internationally, in promotions such as New Japan Pro Wrestling (NJPW), where he is a two-time IWGP Heavyweight Champion and the United Kingdom based Revolution Pro Wrestling (RevPro), where he is a former RPW British Heavyweight Champion.

 Jones first appeared in the World Wrestling Federation (WWF, now WWE) in 2002, but declined a developmental contract.
 He returned to the company in 2016, and won the WWE Championship twice.
 With his second victory in Manchester, England, Jones is recognized by WWE as the first wrestler to win the title outside North America.
-At 371 days, this is the eighth-longest reign in title history.
-He also won the United States Championship three times, the Intercontinental Championship and the Raw Tag Team Championship once each, thus becoming the second wrestler (after Kurt Angle) to become a TNA/Impact and WWE Triple Crown winner and first Grand Slam champion in both promotions.
+At 371 days, he is tied with Randy Savage for the eighth-longest reign in title history.
+He also won the United States Championship three times, the Intercontinental Championship and the Raw Tag Team Championship once each, becoming the second wrestler after Kurt Angle to become a TNA and WWE Triple Crown winner and first Grand Slam champion in both promotions, as well as the third man (after Brock Lesnar and Angle) to be both IWGP and WWE Champion.

-Jones has also wrestled extensively internationally, in promotions such as New Japan Pro Wrestling (NJPW), where he is a two-time IWGP Heavyweight Champion and the United Kingdom based Revolution Pro Wrestling (RevPro), where he is a former RPW British Heavyweight Champion.

-Jones has been thought of as a pillar of the wrestling industry for over two decades, being respected by fans and co-workers, and is considered one of the world's greatest professional wrestlers.
-He has headlined numerous pay-per-view events, including the respective premier events of WWE and TNA, WrestleMania and Bound for Glory.
+Jones has headlined numerous pay-per-view events, including WrestleMania 36 - Night 1 and Bound for Glory twice (in 2009 and 2013), the flagship events of WWE and TNA, respectively.
 He ranked atop the annual Pro Wrestling Illustrated 500 in 2010, the first TNA wrestler to do so, was voted PWI Wrestler of the Year three times between 2016 and 2018, and Wrestler of the Decade in 2020.
-Jones also won 10 Wrestling Observer Newsletter awards, including Wrestler of the Year in 2015 and 2016, and was inducted in their Hall of Fame in 2017.
+He also won 10 Wrestling Observer Newsletter awards, including Wrestler of the Year in 2015 and 2016, and was inducted in their Hall of Fame in 2017.